Recently I needed to find out the element index of a List element when clicked.

 The above would display an alert box displaying the text of the clicked element.

 The new code now puts the clicked elements parent into a variable.
 The second line displays an alert detailing which element of the array was clicked.
-It does this by find the clicked elements index of the parent.
+It does this by finding the clicked elements index of the parent.

 I know this is a script I will be using again soon, so hopefully somebody else might find this useful as well.